juannaranjo/git4n-app/README.md

 A test app that uses the github api to search the public user repos.
 Written in React

 ## To run this project
+Make sure you have install node version >=10 <br />
-After clone please run `yarn install` and then you can use any of the following
+After cloning this project please run `yarn install` and then you can use any of the following

 ### `yarn start`